Sage-Bionetworks/rocc-app/README.md

        cp .env.example .env
        docker compose pull

-4. Come back to this repo and start the ROCC app
+4. Come back to this repo and start the ROCC app.

        docker compose up --build

+   - access the app on http://localhost:80 by default
+   - access the swagger UI on http://localhost:8080/api/v1

 ### Running with Angular CLI